devsoc-unsw/trainee-ghost-25t1/backend/setup_guide.md

 >**Note:** Make sure that your database is named projectemon for this to work

-This may be expanded later as we add more variables
+This may be expanded later as we add more env variables

+## Running the server ##
+To run the server all you need to do is run the following command in your terminal:

+`node server.js`

+This will allow you and the frontend to access the server on http://localhost:5000 (Although you will probably have to suffix it with /api if decide to put that before all of the routes)

+>**Note:** Also, when you set up this repository on your computer make sure to run `npm install` to install all of the dependencies we are using